-Implementing a sales and operations plan can positively impact a number of different aspects of your organization.
-From streamlining value to cross-functional collaboration and teamwork, and S&OP can improve your overall sales strategy.
+Implementing a sales and operations plan can have a positive impact on a number of different aspects of your organization.
+From streamlining value to cross-functional collaboration and teamwork, S&OP can improve your overall sales strategy.
 Let’s look at some of the benefits and the impact they can have on your team.

 By bringing the executive team together frequently to analyze business alignment, an S&OP plan creates a cohesive value focus for each department.

 Not only is this important in order to create organizational clarity from the top down, but it also makes problem-solving and tough decision-making easier to solve.
 This is because everyone has clear expectations of where the value lies and what steps are needed to get there.

 Team impact: Drives value for your internal team and your external customers, as well as helps you create a cohesive business plan backed by data.

 In large organizations, it can be challenging to create supply chain visibility with various teams working in their own silos.
 With an S&OP, the department leaders have more visibility into the supply chain management plan.
 As a result, they can choose to continue this visibility to lower-level team members.

 The benefit of supply visibility is that it allows various departments to make decisions based on the organizational demand plan.

 Team impact: Leads to a more streamlined production plan and delivery rate, which supports customer satisfaction and improves sales.

 Another key benefit of an S&OP plan is improved collaboration between teams, departments, and leaders.
 This is a direct result of the recurring teamwork between leaders to align all aspects of the business.